About Us The Plan

 The Southwest Partnership aims to maintain this vision through productive land uses and partnerships that will maintain a cohesive community.
 We partner with our neighbors, surrounding communities, city government, area institutions, and businesses, knowing that when we take the right road together, and with integrity, everyone will benefit.

-The Southwest Partnership began in 2012 as a small group of concerned community leaders who were concerned with the high concentration of drug treatment facilities in the area, and began working to change it.
-They realized that having the seven local neighborhoods work as a collective was more effective than having them working independently.
-The neighborhood leadership representatives invited local institutions to join the initiative, recognizing that these anchor institutions had a direct relationship with the strength and health of the local communities they served.
+The Southwest Partnership began as a small group of concerned community leaders focused on the high concentration of drug treatment facilities in the area.
+They realized that having the seven local neighborhoods work collectively was more effective than working independently.
+Neighborhood leadership invited local anchor institutions to join, recognizing their direct relationship with the strength and health of the local communities they served.

 Commercial Development

-- 2014: Commercial Development Study by CLUE (Community Land Use and Economics Group.
-A professional study of the SWP area, including market gaps, potential businesses to take advantage of local purchasing, and suggested commercial development strategies.
+2014: Commercial Development Study by CLUE A professional study of the SWP area by the Community Land Use and Economics Group, including market gaps, potential businesses to take advantage of local purchasing, and suggested commercial development strategies.

-Housing Market Analysis by Zimmerman and Volk.
-A professional study of the housing market in the SWP area, which includes information on city and regional housing markets and attracting new residents to the area.
+2014: Housing Market Analysis by Zimmerman and Volk A professional study of the housing market in the SWP area, including information on city and regional housing markets and attracting new residents to the area.

 Historic Preservation

-A Toolkit for Commercial Revitalization on West Baltimore Street.
-This toolkit, created by the Historic Preservation Studio at the University of Maryland College Park, offers information about the history of buildings and the community on West Baltimore Street, a guide to evaluating the condition and historic character of buildings, and information about resources available for the renovation and preservation of historic buildings.
+A Toolkit for Commercial Revitalization on West Baltimore Street Created by the Historic Preservation Studio at the University of Maryland College Park.
+Offers information about the history of buildings and the community on West Baltimore Street, a guide to evaluating the condition and historic character of buildings, and information about resources available for renovation and preservation.